Stormsong by C. L. Polk (The Kingston Cycle, #2)

 As for my usual check whenever I read book two of a trilogy, this is a great entry.
 It establishes characters well enough to make sense just within this story in case someone missed the first one, but does it in several clever ways to make the plot recaps feel natural.
 Grace is consistent with her characterization from the first book (where she wasn’t the MC), but her perspective in this book feels pretty complete, and her voice is distinct from Miles, the previous MC.
 Some events left over from the previous book are settled, there’s a full storyline that fits just within this book, and also there’s a pretty major element left to be handled in the final book.
 Overall this is a great book and an excellent midpoint to the trilogy.

-CW for murder, discussion of torture, imprisonment.
+CW for murder, discussion of torture, imprisonment, medical content, body horror, death.